Richard-Gemmell/teensy4_i2c/documentation/i2c_design/i2c_timing_analysis.md

 #### Datasheet Nominal
 Behaviour:
-* the processor releases the SDA pin allowing SDA to rise
+* the processor releases the SDA pin allowing SDA to rise (STOP condition)
-* when it detects that SDA has risen it waits for a time derived from CLKLO
+* waits for a period of time which is a function CLKLO and BUSIDLE
-  * this provides limited compensation for different rise times
-* when the time has passed it pulls SDA LOW again signalling
+* pulls SDA LOW again (START condition)

 Definition:
 * starts when the master releases SDA, and it starts to rise